Edinburgh-Genome-Foundry/DnaCauldron/README.rst

         print (record.id, len(record))

     # Get a list of dictionnaries with data on each construct
-    constructs_data = simulation.get_all_constructs_data()
+    constructs_data = simulation.compute_all_construct_data_dicts()

-    # Write a full report with sequences and figures
+    # Write a full report with sequences and figures in a zip.
-    simulation.write_report("report/")

-DNA Cauldron shines in the informative reports it produces to help you pinpoint problems These reports can be configured and customized to show more or less information.
-[Report screenshot]
+    simulation.write_report("report.zip")

+DNA Cauldron aims at generating reports as useful as possible to help you pinpoint any problem when you don't get the expected number of assemblies.

 Assembly Plans
 ~~~~~~~~~~~~~~